ericchiang/blog/content/post/tpm-keys.md

 fmt.Printf("Key attributes: 0x08%x\n", pub.Attributes)

+// Generate a challenge for the name.
+//
-// Generate a challenge for the name. secret := []byte("Brevity is the soul of wit") symBlockSize := 16 credBlob, encSecret, err := credactivation.Generate(name.Digest, ekPub, symBlockSize, secret)
+// Note that some TPMs enforce a maximum secret size of 32 bytes. secret := []byte("Brevity is the soul of wit") symBlockSize := 16 credBlob, encSecret, err := credactivation.Generate(name.Digest, ekPub, symBlockSize, secret)